The power to eradicate cervical cancer is in sight. Take the pledge to screen.

 1 in 4

-women in the US are not up-to-date on their screening - putting them at risk of developing cervical cancer.
+U.S. women are not up-to-date on their screening, with fewer women screening every year.
 This is due to many factors, including limited access, time, and discomfort with the current experience.

 This January, help us